 - messaging inviting two target audience groups to two distinct websites

 Of course, I held my breath as I typed in both addresses from my phone’s web browser.
-Not really certain of what was going to happen, I was relieved to discover that tso.delivery redirected to the matching .com, tsodelivery.com. 🙌🏾
+Not sure what would happen, I was relieved to discover that tso.delivery redirected to the matching .com, tsodelivery.com. 🙌🏾

-Simply an awesome ad and sound digital strategy if you ask me.
+Simply an awesome ad and a digitally sound strategy if you ask me.
 Most companies choosing to use new domain extensions to promote their business often forgo securing the matching .com, not realizing the risk of traffic leakage.

 A bit curious about the number of .delivery domain registrations, I took to Google and discovered approximately 76,100 search results for .delivery using the site:.delivery search command.